Nora Sayre

-Nora Clemens Sayre (September 20, 1932 - August 8, 2001) was an American film critic and essayist.
-She was a reviewer of films for The New York Times in the 1970s, and, from 1981, a writing teacher for many years at Columbia University.
-She specialized in the Cold War and authored books such as Running Time: Films of the Cold War (1982) in which she examined Hollywood movie-making in the 1950s.
+Nora Clemens Sayre (September 20, 1932 - August 8, 2001) was an American film critic, journalist, and cultural historian.
+In the 1960s, she was U.S. correspondent for the New Statesman magazine.
+In the 1970s, she reviewed films for The New York Times.
+As a historian, she studied the effects of the Cold War on American culture.
+She authored several books, including Running Time: Films of the Cold War (1982), in which she focused on Hollywood moviemaking in the 1950s.
+Her first book, Sixties Going on Seventies (1973), was a National Book Award nominee.